Welcome to CHOC.org/health!

 “Parents will typically notice a bulge in the groin or abdominal wall, where there shouldn’t be one,” says CHOC pediatric surgeon Dr. Reyna.
 The areas around the groin and belly button are the two most common regions for hernias in babies and young children.

-Constipation is a common problem that can make kids - and their parents - miserable.
-Learn about the treatments for chronic constipation in this health feature.
+Child constipation is a common problem that can make kids - and their parents - miserable.
+Learn about symptoms and treatments for chronic constipation in kids.

 Poor oral health can cause problems with feeding in babies and also harm a child’s overall health, development and school performance.
 Learn more in this health feature.